1. Did you know that bats are fantastic for protecting plants from insects and flies?

 2. Did you know that they’re very clean mammals and will wash and groom themselves on a constant basis to keep their fur clean and soft?

 3. Were you aware that bats only bite out of love and are of no danger to people who don’t attempt to handle them?

 4. Exotic fruit bats, other wise called flying foxes have wingspans that measure about six feet.

 6. A very tiny pipistrelle bat has been known to consume up to 3,000 insects in one night

 8. They don’t build nests but instead hang upside down or creep into crevices and cracks

 9. Did you know that the Mexican free-tailed bat can locate their young and nurse them since they cluster in their millions at around 500 per square foot?

-11. Bats give quite valuable lessons in Snake Removal.
+11. Bats give quite valuable lessons.

 12. North American red bats have the ability to reside in temperatures which are as low as 23 degrees in the winter time.

 13. Bats are vulnerable to extinction as they only give birth to one pup each year making them the slowest reproducing mammals that you will find.